Avoid These 7 Common Carrom Game Fouls and Penalties

 Carrom is a tabletop board game that has been loved and played throughout India and Southeast Asia for centuries.
 There are several variations in the set of rules that are easy to comprehend but require a deep understanding.
 Therefore, it’s important to be careful towards these fouls in carrom while playing Carrom to avoid committing any fouls that result in a penalty and end of players’ turn.

-Fouls are the mistakes or violations of the game rule that give your opponent an advantage.
+Fouls are the mistakes or violations of the game rules that give your opponent an advantage.
 To avoid these penalties, let’s talk about the seven most common carrom game fouls and what happens if you commit them.

-So, without taking much, let’s move on.
+So, without taking much time, let’s move on.

 Introduction to Carrom Foul Rules